-Ohio’s joint committee on congressional redistricting meets on Friday morning to hear more public input on four proposed congressional maps.
+Ohio’s joint committee on congressional redistricting, who met last November to hear more public input on four proposed congressional maps.
 (Photo: Susan Tebben, OCJ)

 Ending a whirlwind week of testimony before three separate committees, Ohioans pleaded with members of the General Assembly on Friday to consider their wishes in congressional redistricting maps.

 Some speakers broke down in tears, as others did in a previous redistricting hearing, saying their time volunteering on elections and in the campaign that changed the constitution to reform the redistricting process shouldn’t be in vain.

 “The ultimate feeling of Ohioans is exasperation about what else we have to do to make clear about what we want out of this process and what we want our democracy to look like in Ohio,” said Katy Shanahan, leader of All on the Line Ohio, fighting back her own tears.

 The committee heard testimony on four different maps, each from the Republican and Democratic caucuses from the House and Senate.
 The most recent map proposed was from the House Democratic Caucus, released after the House and Senate GOP and Senate Dems.

 When asked by state Sen. Vernon Sykes, D-Akron, if the leader of the anti-gerrymandering group’s Ohio chapter, who trains volunteers and keeps up with all inner-workings of redistricting as part of her job, knew the role of the joint committee, she couldn’t say.